komar41/vigma/notebooks/README.md

 ### `extract_stp()`

-- Reads joint angle (CSV) and demographic data (CSV) files, processes the data, and calculates step parameters for one trial.
+- Reads joint angle (CSV) and demographic data (CSV) files, processes the data, and calculates step parameters for **one trial**.
+Returns the resulting tuple of step parameters for the trial.

 **Parameters:**